-Research has shown that it is critically important to have a home monitoring program (HMP), that includes daily, at home assessments of oxygen saturations and weight between the stage 1 and stage 2 surgeries.
+Research has shown that it is critically important to have an interstage home monitoring (IHM) program, that includes daily, at home assessments of oxygen saturations and weight between the stage 1 and stage 2 surgeries.
 Patients in an HMP are normally infants – the stage 2 repair, a Glenn, is typically performed between four- and six-months of age.

 Daily home pulse oximeter checks alert the team of any sudden or changing patterns in the oxygenation.
 Daily weight checks tell parents and providers if a child is dehydrated, makes quick medical intervention possible, and decreases the rate of sudden death in this very fragile population of infants.

 During this period, the primary caregiver at home, Single Ventricle Program APN, primary cardiologist and pediatrician will need to be in close communication regularly.
 This can be in the clinic and by phone.
 These frequent check-ins will help the care team catch any subtle changes in your baby’s health.

 Parents have been instructed to call if any one of these red flags is seen at home:

 If you have any questions or concerns after your child is discharged, our team is available to take your call.

 Mondays through Fridays, 8 a.m.-4 p.m., call the single ventricle nurse practitioner at 312.227.4000 and ask for Michelle Steltzer, CPNP-AC/PC.

 Mondays through Fridays after 4 p.m. and on weekends, call the hospital operator at 312.227.4000 and ask for the cardiology fellow on call.

 To help prepare families for their care with Lurie Children's Heart Center, we have compiled a list of resources about treatment and recovery.
 Learn how to get ready for an inpatient stay or outpatient visit, and read about our support services for patients and families.